-(2) A child referred to the First Steps Program who meets the criteria established in Section 1(2)(a) and (b) of this administrative regulation shall receive an initial evaluation to determine eligibility if:
+(2) A child referred to the First Steps Program who meets the criteria established in Section 1(2)(a) and (b) of this administrative regulation shall receive an initial evaluation if:

 (a) There is a suspected developmental delay as confirmed by the cabinet-approved screening protocol;